CanciuCostin/react-native-expo-shop-template/README.md

 ## 📄 License

-This project is licensed under the Apache License - see the LICENSE file for details.
+This project is licensed under the Apache-2.0 License - see the LICENSE file for details.

 ## ⭐ Show Your Support